 NMPG feedback on the following proposal make at the La Hulpe Meeting in April i.e. “Make the US MP for PRFC / NWFC as in the attached document the global CA MP”.

-Agree: ZA, US, ES, SE
+Agree: ZA, US, ES, SE, FR, JP

 Do not agree: -